What is Fast Fashion and What Is Wrong With It

-If you’re an avid fashion fan or Instagram user, you may have seen the term ‘fast fashion’ being thrown around a lot this year – but do you actually know what it means?
+If you’re an avid fashion fan or Instagram user, you may have seen the term ‘fast fashion’ thrown around a lot this year – but do you actually know what it means?

 By definition, fast fashion is generally identified by a highly profitable business model that copies catwalk trends and sells them cheaply.
-But, why is this a bad thing, and is it sustainable?
+But why is this a bad thing, and is it sustainable?

 What Is A Fast Fashion Brand?